StevenTammen/bibledocs.org/content/about-the-site/frequently-asked-questions/index.md

 ### Who is behind this ministry?

 This ministry is currently a one-man operation run by me, Steven Tammen.
-You can read more about me on the [about the author page](/about-the-author).
+You can read more about me specifically on the [about the author page](/about-the-author).

 ### Does this ministry accept donations or other financial support?